burgerkingeater/tf-tips/tf_debug.md

-You can use following commands to verify any TF code change you have made.
+You can use following commands to verify any TF code change you have made or debug TF code.

 # run Python unit tests
 ```